 Always take this medicine exactly as your doctor has told you.
 Check with your doctor or pharmacist if you are not sure.
-Do not take more medicine than prescribed.

 Your doctor will determine what dose is appropriate for you.

 Peripheral and central neuropathic pain, epilepsy or Generalised Anxiety Disorder: